-Cost of Sales
+Cost of sales

 Cost of goods sold was \$15.8 million, increasing \$0.8 million or 5% when compared with the same three-month period last year.
-On a case rate basis, our Case Goods costs have also increased 5% versus the prior year due to product mix and manufacturing unfavourability in the fourth quarter.
+On a case rate basis, our Case Goods costs have also increased 5% vs prior year due to product mix and manufacturing unfavourability in the fourth quarter.

-Marketing, Sales and Administration
+Marketing, sales and administration

-Marketing, sales and administration expenses increased \$0.6 million or 4% over the same quarter last year.
+Marketing, sales and administration expenses increased \$0.6 million, or 4%, over the same quarter last year.
 This moderate increase reflected a return to more normal ways of working while marketing and promotional investment cycled the strong brand building investments last year in the wake of the reopening of the on-premise channel and loosening of COVID-19 restrictions.

-Net Earnings and Earnings per Share
+Net earnings and earnings per share

 Net earnings for the fourth quarter were \$3.1 million, or \$0.11 per share, which is a decrease of \$2.6 million over the same quarter last year due to the aforementioned reasons and the non-cash impairment charge related to Foreign Affair wine brand trademarks.
-For more information please refer to the "Critical Accounting Estimates" section of this MD&A.
+For more information please refer to the "Critical Accounting Estimates" section of this MD&A for further information.